-The caterpillar’s metamorphosis from a tree clinging, 12-legged pest into the majestic flying butterfly is a frequent metaphor for total transformations.
-It’s truly a fantastic mechanism developed by nature, yet while it may seem fantastic from the outside, this transformation looks pretty gruesome deep inside the chrysalis.
-In short, for a caterpillar to turn into a butterfly, it digests itself using enzymes triggered by hormones.
-Then, sleeping cells (similar to stem cells) grow into the body parts of the future butterfly.
-So you thought puberty was mean?
-Wait till you read on.
+The caterpillar’s metamorphosis from a tree-clinging, 12-legged pest into the majestic flying butterfly is a frequent metaphor for dramatic transformations.
+It’s truly a fantastic mechanism developed by nature.
+Yet, while it may seem fantastic from the outside, this transformation looks pretty gruesome deep inside the caterpillar’s chrysalis.

 The juvenile hormone acts to delay metamorphosis throughout the whole larva stage.
-It works by blocking the genes in the imaginal discs — tiny disc-shaped bags of cells that kick into action when the caterpillar wraps itself in the chrysalis, eventually turning into an antenna, eye, wing or other butterfly bit.
+It works by blocking certain genes in the imaginal discs — tiny disc-shaped bags of cells that kick into action when the caterpillar wraps itself in the chrysalis.
+The imaginal discs eventually turn into antennae, eyes, wings or other butterfly bits once the caterpillar is ready for its transformation.
 As such, the juvenile hormone is essential to the caterpillar’s survival prior to metamorphosis.
-You see, once the larva reaches its final moult and begins its metamorphosis, strange things happen to its body.
-Cells in the larva’s muscles, gut and salivary glands are digested and act as spare parts for the soon-to-be butterfly.
+You see, once the larva reaches its final molt and begins its metamorphosis, strange things happen to its body.
+Cells in the larva’s muscles, gut, and salivary glands are digested and act as spare parts for the soon-to-be butterfly.
 Each cell is programmed to self-destruct through the activation of enzymes called caspases.

-Metamorphosis isn’t just some beautiful physical transformation, however.
-It’s a stunning display of evolutionary mechanism at work.
+Metamorphosis isn’t just some beautiful physical transformation.
+It’s a stunning display of evolutionary mechanisms at work.
 Butterflies and caterpillars don’t just look different — they behave differently, too.
-One lives in trees, and the other flies.
+One crawls on trees, and the other flies around them.
 Most importantly, one eats leaves, and the other solely feeds on nectar.
 There’s plenty of room for both kinds to coexist in the ecosystem since they don’t interfere with each other’s food stocks.
-It’s brilliant!
+It’s quite brilliant!

 Inside the cocoon